When a company leaves Ann Arbor, is it required to pay back any loans or grants funded by the LDFA?

 I hear SPARK administers a pre-seed fund.
 Does that make SPARK a Venture Capital firm?

 SPARK does not engage in the decision-making process or perform any of the due diligence or valuation assessment that a venture firm would do.
-The fund does not make follow-on investments, hold board seats, or seek exit opportunities for the companies in the portfolio as a venture firm would do.
+The fund does not hold board seats or seek exit opportunities for the companies in the portfolio as a venture firm would do.
 SPARK’s involvement purely is as the fiduciary and administrator of the program.
 This program is an economic development tool to help retain talent and great startup businesses in the state.

 What is the Michigan Angel Fund and why was it created?